viet34tqc/file-storage/README.md

 The flow is as follows: Trigger Clerk event (create, update user...) => send POST request to Clerk webhook endpoint which is Convex HTTP actions URL => Convex will handle the request in HTTP actions 'handler' callback

 The definition of Convex HTTP actions is in 'http.ts' file

+### Upload file with Convex

+Convex allow us to store uploaded file.
+First, we upload files to Convex.
+Each file have a `storage id` which is the value for `fileId` field of `files` schema.